BrickBot/Archive/README.md

 # LEGO® MindStorms RCX Archive
 An archive of software releases related to the LEGO® MindStorms RCX

+> [!IMPORTANT]
+> This repository is typically kept in read-only (archive) mode to guard against accidental changes, modifications, or deletions;
+however, it can be updated as needed.
+Since this repository is typically locked, please direct any discussion to the [BrickBot organization discussion](https://github.com/orgs/BrickBot/discussions).

+&nbsp;
 ## Official Releases from LEGO®
 * [LEGO® MindStorms Robotics Invention System](https://github.com/BrickBot/Archive/releases/tag/LEGO)